Skip to main content

 • Graph-backed: for permanent memory, recall() runs graph retrieval and returns contextual results.

-• Source tagging: results include _source metadata so you can tell whether they came from "session" or "graph".
+• Source tagging: when results are returned as dicts, they include _source metadata so you can tell whether they came from "session" or "graph".

 Where recall fits